Appealing a Parking Fine

 If you are looking for an Application Form or Council Document you will find them in the All Publications section of this website or alternatively if you are looking for a Roads document or Application Form you can find in Roads Documents & Forms section of this website.

-Motorists must comply with the Carlow County Council Car Park Bye Laws 2010.
-Motorists must also comply with National Parking Regulations which govern illegal parking. e.g. parking on double yellow lines, single yellow lines, on a footpath or junction or disrupting the flow of traffic.
+Motorists must comply with the Carlow Town Council Parking Park Bye Laws 2010.
+Motorists must also comply with National Parking Regulations which govern illegal parking e.g. parking on double yellow lines, single yellow lines, on a footpath or junction or disrupting the flow of traffic.
+Carlow County Council enforces the Carlow Town Council Parking Bye Laws and the National regulations through the issue of Fixed Charge Offences.

 Parking Fine Appeals